RahnL/rahnl/_posts/2013-05-11-miraflores-lima-peru-shopping-juggling-and-paragliders.md

 layout: post
 title: Miraflores, Lima, Peru - Shopping, Juggling and Paragliders
 date: 2013-05-11 21:17
-author: Rahn
+author: rahn
 comments: true
 categories: Adventure, Real-World, Travel
 ---
-We were recently in Peru for a vacation, and stayed in the <a target="_blank"  href="http://en.wikipedia.org/wiki/Miraflores_District,_Lima">Miraflores</a> district of Lima for a couple of days.
+We were recently in Peru for a vacation [May 2013], and stayed in the <a target="_blank"  href="http://en.wikipedia.org/wiki/Miraflores_District,_Lima">Miraflores</a> district of Lima for a couple of days.
 (We stayed at the <a target="_blank"  href="http://www.marriott.com/hotels/travel/limdt-jw-marriott-hotel-lima/">Marriott</a>, and really enjoyed the the location, the room and the friendly staff.)

 While wandering through the mall (built into the side of a cliff!), I ran to the park above us to try to capture some pictures of the coastline.
 While up there,  I saw a group of young men juggling.
 After watching from a distance for a while, I decided to ask if they minded if I took some pictures.
 Manuel, the person I talked to happily agreed as long as he got copies.